williamjacksn/blog/content/articles/2025/12/2025-12-11-github-as-a-poor-mans-cms.md

 So I&#x02bc;ve had this blog for a while.
 I have gone through several backends in its long lifetime.
-The oldest articles actually predate the blog &mdash; I ran a newletter of sorts out of my very first email address, inflicting my awkward writing on family and friends.
+The oldest articles actually predate the blog &mdash; I ran a newsletter of sorts out of my very first email address, inflicting my awkward writing on family and friends.